This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 This swanky bar has extended happy hours every day from 16:00 until 20:00.
 On Saturdays, happy hours are from 12:00 until 18:00.
 You can buy a few cocktails and martinis at half price during this time.
 There are also discounted beers, wines, and Prosecco.

-The Dirty Martini is a great place to stop by for an early sundowner before you paint the Garden red.
+The Dirty Martini is one of the best bars in Covent Garden and a great place to stop by for an early sundowner before you paint the Garden red.

 This beautiful greenhouse-like bar sits atop the historic Covent Garden Market Building.
 The market building is in the heart of Covent Garden and is a Grade II listed building.
 This means it is particularly important to the area and requires preservation.